 Overall, Air France business class is a great way to fly to Paris to and from Charles de Gaulle international airport.
 Even a step above flying their partner KLM Transpacific.
 In recent years, I believe the only airline that I truly enjoyed more was maybe Austrian Airline.
 Air France business class offers great food, and a better product than many.
 The seats are comfortable and the product is overall great.
 Not to mention, everything I ate onboard was delicious.
 That is rare on an airplane.
 Flight attendants can easily make or break a flight, but my flight attendants were attentive & situationally aware.
 Exactly what I want when flying.

 If your travel plans allow, book business class flights with Air France.
-I did using Flying blue miles transfered from my credit card and I 100% recommend it.
+I did using Flying blue miles transferred from my American Express credit card and I 100% recommend it.
+A win and good experience all around!